aleslab/psychtoolboxProjects/psychMaster/README.md

 Version History

 0.3:
-Added ptbCorgiDataBrowser to support project level management.
+Added code to extract and code archived in datafiles Added ptbCorgiDataBrowser to support project level management.
 Added new fixation drawing code for ability to set fixation using paradigm files Added new session tag box to GUI